jhli973/PersonalLearnings/README.md

-# myPython
+# My Personal Learning

-all python related projects
+This repo contains all learning stuffs.
+If you have any questions, please let me know.